raytopianprojects/DECADE--/SPEC.md

 - arrays are of dynamic length and should be implemented using lists
 - imports are handled the same way as in c - just copying the content of the files.
 Function prototypes are made automatically.
+- interpreter/complier should check to see if the Decade Jam is over or not and if it is have it fail to compile/interpret

 # Standard Library